googlefonts/gf-docs/Spec/README.md

 - Since we only release Open Source fonts, we expect every family we release to have its own upstream github repository.
 - Our main repository [github.com/google/fonts](https://github.com/google/fonts) uses CI.
 When new fonts are pushed, the CI will run our test suite and the results will be reviewed.

-Font developers may find the above requirements overkill but our scale requires them.
 Joel Spolsky's classic article *[The 12 steps to better code](https://www.joelonsoftware.com/2000/08/09/the-joel-test-12-steps-to-better-code/)* illustrates why these requirements are beneficial.

 ## Contributing